 (3) The court may adjourn the hearing of the application, and the carrying out of the review, where good cause is shown.

-[Section 31 amended by No. 17 of 2016 s.
+[Section 31 amended: No. 17 of 2016 s.
 26 and 44.]

 32. Reports

 (1) Unless the court otherwise orders, the chief executive officer must engage one or more qualified experts to prepare reports in accordance with section 37 to be used on a review under this Part.